pettazz/nwrau/_posts/2015-06-01-accommodations.md

 We have booked all of Noble View for our wedding weekend, so you don't have to contact Noble View to make reservations - we just ask that you send us an email at <a href="mailto:wedding@nwrau.com">wedding@nwrau.com</a> and let us know your intent to camp, just so we have an idea on numbers.

 All campers are welcome to start arriving at noon on Saturday!

+## Transportation

+We will have school bus transportation to and from Noble for the wedding!

+The bus will arrive at the Holiday Inn Express & Suites at 2:00pm on Saturday and depart at 2:15pm.
+It will then depart for the Quality Inn, arriving around 2:20pm on Saturday.
+At 2:35pm the bus will depart from the Quality Inn for Noble View.

+The bus will make two return trips on Saturday night, at 9:00 pm and at 10:00pm, stopping at both hotels.